 If you do not want to be contacted again by us, please let us know by contacting the address at the end of this document.
-To find out whether the adults who take part in this research study are representative of all adults on the autism spectrum across the UK, it helps us to have some information about people who don't take part.
+To find out whether the relatives who take part in this research study are representative of all relatives of adults on the autism spectrum across the UK, it helps us to have some information about people who don't take part.

-For people who don't take part, we would like to keep a small amount of anonymous information which you, a professional or someone who has discussed this research with you, could provide.
-The information will include your year of birth, gender, ethnicity, diagnosis and postcode.
+For people who don't take part, we would like to keep a small amount of information which you, a professional, or someone who has discussed this research with you, could provide.
+The information will include your year of birth, gender, ethnicity, postcode, and your relative with an autism spectrum condition's diagnosis.
 We ask for your postcode so we can know what type of area in the UK you live in.
 Once we have recorded this information, the last 3 digits of the postcode will be removed by us, so all the information provided is anonymous.
-If you do not wish to be contacted by us, but are happy to provide us with this information, please complete the reverse side of the contact form headed; 'I do not want to be contacted' and return it to us in the stamped addressed envelope.
-You do not have to do this, but it helps us a lot - thank you.
+If you do not wish to be contacted by us, but are happy to provide us with this information, please complete the reverse side of the contact form and return it to us in the stamped addressed envelope.
+You do not have to do this, but it helps a lot - thank you.